boolean-uk/test-prisma-ci/README.md

 - [Postman](https://www.postman.com/)

 These tools are quite similar to your web browser but have some additional functionality to make structuring API requests easier.

+## Testing with Jest

+1. Create a new database in elephantSQL (or locally) and copy the database URL to the env file `.env.test`
+2. Ensure your database is prepared by running `npm run testdb:reset`
+3. Run your test suite using `npm test`